 Before they arrive, move all bulky items to a secure area and fill in the holes to keep the little ones safe.
 That way, you’ll get to enjoy some quality time together instead of worrying about their well-being.

 As soon as your grandchildren go home, you can put your garden back to the way you like it.

 2. Create designated fun zones

-If you have a large garden, you might want to consider creating a family-friendly fun zone.
+If you have a larger garden, you might want to consider creating a family-friendly fun zone.
 Check out this article for some fab medium garden ideas to get your space renewed and ready for fun in the sun.

 Place it close to the house where you can keep the best eye on your grandchildren and use a mini wooden fence (or something similar) to keep them confined to a safe area.
 Provide lots of fun toys and games so that they remain entertained.

 Creating your fun zone on grass is best, as it’s softer and less likely to cause an injury.
 But if you have a patio, you could lay down some blankets or shock-absorbing foam pads to protect the children if they fall over.